 Unfortunately our main show venue isn’t wheelchair accessible as it is on the 1st floor without a lift, but we do have other accessible show venues that we can use for end of course shows with notice.
 We are currently looking for help with how to make our main show venue wheelchair accessible, so please get in touch if you have any advice on doing that as we are keen to work with you.

-People with a Mental Illness or Learning Difficulty
+People with a Mental Health Condition or Learning Difficulty